 Certified Explosion-Proof Vacuum Sealers for packaging in hazardous locations.
-Protection in classified locations where dangerous elements such as gases, combustible dust and powder are present.
+Protection in locations where dangerous elements such as gases, combustible dust, and powder are present.
 Made in the USA.

 Custom-Built Explosion Proof Sealers

-Custom sealing equipment built-in-accordance with explosion proof safety standards for certification by US and European approval agencies.
-Validatable, clean-room options are available and can be made in horizontal or vertical configurations with seal lengths up to 110” and beyond
+Custom sealing equipment built-in-accordance with explosion-proof safety standards for certification by US and European approval agencies.
+Validatable and cleanroom options are available and can be made in horizontal or vertical configurations with seal lengths up to 110” and beyond

 IMPAK custom-produces highly advanced sealing equipment made for hazardous locations and materials.
 Our explosion proof vacuum sealers are custom designed to meet every element of certification required by your application and location.

-"IMPAK worked backwards from our certification specifications to produce equipment specifically made to meet our exact needs.” – Engineering Manager, Major Chemical Producer for U.S. DOD
+"IMPAK worked backward from our certification specifications to produce equipment specifically made to meet our exact needs.” – Engineering Manager, Major Chemical Producer for U.S. DOD

-Standard frame sizes from 18” to 96” and even 110” are available with engineering drawings and schematics.
+Standard frame sizes from 18” to 110” are available with a vertical or horizontal orientation.
 Special configurations and sizes are available as required.
-Machines are made in the USA and can be produced for use in clean-rooms, HazLoc settings and other classified conditions.
+Machines are made in the USA and can be produced for use in cleanrooms and HazLoc settings.

 · Horizontal and Vertical Configurations